THE TUDOR YEAR

 On 28 January 1547 King Henry VIII died.
 On the same day in 1596 Francis Drake died.

+The explorer Ferdinand Magellan was born on 3 February 1480.
 On 3 February 1488 Portuguese explorer Bartolomeu Dias landed in what is now South Africa having sailed past the southern tip of Africa

 Thomas More was born on 7 February 1478